lld533/LST-Net/README.md

 # LST-Net
-Code for paper "  LST-Net: Learning a Convolutional Neural Network with a Learnable Sparse Transform" appeared in ECCV'20
+Official implementation in PyTorch for paper "LST-Net: Learning a Convolutional Neural Network with a Learnable Sparse Transform" appeared in ECCV 2020.